meese-enterprises/github-action-push-to-another-repository/README.md

 For the repository `https://github.com/cpina/push-to-another-repository-output` is `cpina`.

 ### `destination-repository-name` (argument)
-For the repository `https://github.com/cpina/push-to-another-repository-output` is `push-to-another-repository-output`
+For the repository `https://github.com/cpina/push-to-another-repository-output` is `push-to-another-repository-output`.

 *Warning:* this GitHub Action currently deletes all the files and directories in the destination repository.
 The idea is to copy from an `output` directory into the `destination-repository-name` having a copy without any previous files there.